exTerEX/wsldots/README.md

 Step 1 is optional, but storing dotfiles in $HOME is my preferential place of storage.

+## Extras

+In directory, `lib` different installation scripts for specific versions of programs I use are stored.

 ## License

 This project is licensed under `Unlicense`.
 For more details see [LICENSE](LICENSE).